Welcome to Brook Medical Centre

 All our staff are working hard to try to meet everyone's needs, and we have discussed our plans with Brook Medical Centre's Patient Participation Group.

-To provide the best service we can and to provide a safe working environment for our staff, the Smallthorne branch site will be closed on occasion.
-The dates are listed below.
+To provide the best service we can and to provide a safe working environment for our staff, the Smallthorne branch site will be closed two days a week.

 Prescriptions can be very complex.
 For safety reasons and prevention of duplication, ALL prescriptions handed in at Smallthorne will be processed at our Bradeley site, and therefore not available for collection at Smallthorne.

 Prescriptions can be:

 - managed by electronic arrangement with your chosen pharmacist if you arrange this with them

 - collected by your pharmacist if you arrange this with them

 Please note that all telephone calls, both incoming and outgoing, are recorded for training and monitoring purposes.

 In line with our contractual requirements all of our patients have been allocated a named GP.

 QUESTIONS AND ANSWERS

 Your named GP will oversee the co-ordination of your care amongst the other health professionals.